subhadig/subhadig.github.io/_drafts/a-practical-guide-to-get-started-with-pass.md

 ```

 #### Create the GPG key
-Creating a GPG key is easy, just use the following command:
+Creating a GPG key is easy, just use the following command to interactively
+create one:

 ```bash
 gpg --full-gen-key
 ```
+- Go with the default crypto algorithm.

-Use the maximum allowed length: 4096.
+- Use the maximum allowed length: 4096.
+- It's not recommended to have keys that never expire.
+  2y should be a reasonable expiry period.
+- Enter your name and email address.
-Also you can use the comment field to differentiate between keys sharing the
+- You can use the comment field to differentiate between keys sharing the
   same email address.
+- Enter the pass phrase from the above section when prompted.

-This will create a private and public key pair.
+This ought to create a private and public key pair for you.

 #### Take back up of the GPG key
 It's awfully crucial to take backup of the GPG private key that you just